Kingdom Fungi: Characteristics, Classification, Reproduction

-Hello friends, In Today’s article, we will read about the Kingdom fungi in detail and understand it in very simple language, so let’s start.
+Hello friends, In Today’s article, we will read about the Kingdom fungi in detail and understand them in very simple language.
+So, let’s start.

 What are fungi?